Cross Connection Control Program

 Yes.
 These inspections are conducted in order to ensure compliance with state regulations to maintain the safety of our drinking water.

-You will receive a letter from HydroCorp approximately two-weeks prior to the inspection period for your neighborhood.
-HydroCorp inspectors will post a “sandwich” board sign in front of their vehicles notifying homeowners they are in the neighborhood while doing inspections.
-HydroCorp inspectors will always carry corporate identification, have brightly colored vests over their outerwear with the HydroCorp and or city logo.
+You will receive a letter from HydroCorp (on City of Royal Oak letterhead) approximately two-weeks prior to the inspection period for your neighborhood.
+HydroCorp inspectors will post a “sandwich” board sign in front of their vehicles notifying homeowners they are in the neighborhood doing inspections.
+HydroCorp inspectors will always carry corporate identification, have brightly colored vests over their outerwear with the HydroCorp and/or city logo.

 The entire inspection is expected to last approximately 5 minutes.